-Safe is responsible for developing procedures that ensure compliance with the hazardous materials standards by all WMATA employees.
+SAFE is responsible for developing procedures that ensure compliance with the hazardous materials standards by all WMATA employees.

-The chemical, hazardous material and Material Safety Data Sheet (MSDS) review process is incorporated into the WMATA Safety Rules and Procedures, Procedure No. 4.2/1, Hazard Communication Program.
+The chemical, hazardous material and Safety Data Sheet (SDS) review process is incorporated into the WMATA Safety Rules and Procedures, Procedure No. 4.2/1, Hazard Communication Program.
 All chemicals and hazardous materials used by WMATA employees or in the WMATA operating system shall be evaluated and approved by SAFE prior to use or testing of the product, in accordance with the Hazard Communication Program.

 The using organization must ensure that SAFE has reviewed and has submitted written approval of requested chemicals, prior to procurement, including procurement utilizing blanket orders, petty cash, purchase cards, construction specifications or equipment specifications.
-PRMT does not process requests for chemical products without a written approval from SAFE and an approved MSDS number on file for that product.
-PRMT shall implement the required quality control procedures to ensure that only chemical and hazardous materials, previously reviewed and approved by SAFE and assigned a unique MSDS number, are accepted by the receiving storerooms.
-Substitutes for chemical products and hazardous materials shall have prior SAFE review and approval.
+PRMT does not process requests for chemical products without a written approval from SAFE and an approved SDS number on file for that product.
+SCES shall implement the required quality control procedures to ensure that only chemical and hazardous materials, previously reviewed and approved by SAFE and assigned a unique SDS number, are accepted by the receiving storerooms.
+Substitutes for chemical products and hazardous materials shall have SAFE review and approval prior to procurement.

-All users of any approved product must read the Evaluation/MSDS Approval prior to using the product and follow all instructions and precautions.
+All users of any approved product must read the Evaluation/SDS Approval prior to using the product and follow all instructions and precautions.
 SAFE may conduct site visits where chemicals are being used to ensure that workers are aware of the hazards and that they are using the proper PPE.

-Access to the approved MSDSs is available through the SAFE Intranet Website.
-Departments whose employees use hazardous chemicals and materials may also have links from their departmental Websites to the MSDS Website.
+SAFE will maintain an online database for SDSs.
+Access to approved SDSs is available through the SAFE/EMIH Intranet Website.
+Departments whose employees use hazardous chemicals and materials may also have links from their departmental Websites to the Intranet SDS Home Page.